Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-• Use barriers, like clean, disposable, single-use gloves and adopt proper hand hygiene at all times before, during and after all procedures
+• Use Barriers: Always use clean, disposable, single-use gloves and practice proper hand hygiene before, during, and after procedures.

-• Thoroughly clean and prepare the skin area with an antibacterial solution in accordance with the manufacturer's recommendation with any equipment used
+• Prepare the Skin: Thoroughly clean and prepare the skin area with an antibacterial solution according to the manufacturer's recommendations and ensure that any equipment used is sterile.

-• All materials applied to skin must be from single-use articles or transferred from bulk containers to single-use containers
+• Use Single-Use Materials: Apply materials from single-use articles or transfer from bulk containers to single-use containers.
+Dispose of single-use containers after each client.

-• Disinfect chairs and work surfaces between each person using the appropriate wipes or cleaners.
+• Clean and Disinfect: Disinfect chairs and work surfaces between each client using appropriate wipes or cleaners.
+Ensure reusable tools and equipment are cleaned and sterilised correctly.